-Your overall health is more of a determining factor than your age.
-Prior to the surgery, you will be asked to see your family doctor to assess your health risks.
+Your overall health is more a determining factor than your age.
+Prior to your surgery, you will be asked to see your family doctor to assess any health risks.
 All measures will be taken to prepare you for a successful surgical outcome.